TomasKricka/Digital-electronic-2/Labs/03-gpio/README.md

 <br>

 ### Functions
+In your words, describe the difference between the declaration and the definition of the function in C.

 * Function declaration -> There is define name and data type of function
 * Function definition -> Code is performing special task

 <br>

 ### Code which toggles LEDs only if push button is pressed

+Part of the C code listing with syntax highlighting, which toggles LEDs only if push button is pressed.
+Otherwise, the value of the LEDs does not change.
+Use function from your GPIO library.
+Let the push button is connected to port D:

 ```c
 int main (void)